 Packaging to include labels with the necessary provisions to ensure the correct field identification of wire rope size and seismic cable restraint assembly design strength associated with that model.

-Color coded identification tags and color coded wire ropes complying with Section E7.4 of ASCE 19 are some of the examples of such provisions.
-The identifying marks, evaluation report number’ and other identification methods of the certification body shall be included on the labels.
+Color-coded identification tags and color-coded wire ropes complying with Section E7.4 of ASCE/SEI 19 are some of the examples of such provisions.
+The identifying marks, evaluation report number, and other identification methods of the certification body shall be included on the labels.

 Test Reports: Test reports, submitted to the certification body, shall consist of: